MeLikeyCode/pomodoro/README.md

 # Credits
 - First, thanks a **whole bunch** to all the amazong people who contributed to the open source libraries, tools, IDEs, etc that were used to create this app
-    - namely, python, pyler, pystray, customtkinter, PIL, anaconda, pyinstaller, and NSIS
+    - namely, python, plyer, pystray, customtkinter, PIL, anaconda, pyinstaller, and NSIS
 - images
     - tomato icon created by **Freepik**, [hosted on Flaticom.com](https://www.flaticon.com/free-icons/tomato)
     - play icon created by **Bingge Liu**, [hosted on Flaticon.com](https://www.flaticon.com/free-icons/video)